oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 > The usage of CWE-20 is discouraged as "is commonly misused in low-information vulnerability reports when lower-level CWEs could be used instead, or when more details about the vulnerability are available". [cite](https://cwe.mitre.org/data/definitions/20.html)

-### Usage of CWE allowed with Review for Vulnerability Mapping
+### Usage of CWE Allowed with Review for Vulnerability Mapping

 For each item in the CWE array it MUST be tested that the vulnerability mapping is allowed without review.